AlturosDestinations/Alturos.ImageAnnotation/doc/LOCAL_INSTALLATION.md

 ### Quick installation

-Run `install_local_environment.ps1` using the Windows PowerShell (right-click -> `Run with PowerShell`).
+Run `install_local_environment.ps1` using the Windows PowerShell (right-click the .ps1 file in Windows Explorer -> `Run with PowerShell`).
 This should download and set up anything that's necessary.
 In case the script doesn't work, you can try a manual setup, as outlined below.

 ### Manual Installation